louism517/louism517.github.io/_posts/2017-08-31-linuxkit-on-aws.markdown

 }
 ```

-Running `terraform apply` will result in the creation of an S3 buckets along with the requisite IAM permissions.
+Running `terraform apply` will result in the creation of an S3 bucket along with the requisite IAM permissions.
 Note the name of the bucket created, and substitute it in running this command:

 `linuxkit -v push aws -bucket <YOUR_BUCKET_NAME> aws.raw`